Social Media Analytics: Measuring Success and Refining Your Strategy

 1. Sentiment analysis

 This analysis will help you track brand sentiments.
-You'll get to understand how users feel about your brand and the keywords and topics that resonate more with them.
+You'll learn how users feel about your brand and which keywords and topics resonate most with them.

 Sentiment analysis also helps you identify relevant influencers with whom to partner.
 To measure brand sentiment, you can use social listening tools like Google Alert or Buffer.